Find important information and documents relating to your account, our service and responsibilities below.

 Behaving in a way that leads to the manipulation of the price of an investment.
 This behaviour could lead to a false impression of the market price to investors.

-The Financial Services Authority has the power to impose an unlimited financial penalty on any individual (whether or not they are employed in the financial sector) where it can be proven that market abuse has occurred.
+The Financial Conduct Authority has the power to impose an unlimited financial penalty on any individual (whether or not they are employed in the financial sector) where it can be proven that market abuse has occurred.

 IWeb Share Dealing are not responsible for the information supplied by third parties except with regards to its regulatory obligations under the FSMA 2000.